SlangLab-NU/VoiceCollector/DOCKER_README.md

 ## Running Container Separately

-Alternatively, the MinIO and Server containers can be ran separately:
+Currently, only the MinIO containers can be ran separately:

-1. Run MinIO docker:
+Run MinIO docker:

    `docker run --rm -p 9000:9000 minio`

-2. Run server docker:
-   `docker run --rm -p 5000:5000 server`
+The backend server cannot be ran independently.

 Please note that the container for the frontend can only be run using docker-compose.
 If you want to run the frontend separately, navigate to the `web` directory and use:
 `yarn start`.